Maria Claire Adorna: International career

 Adorna's first international competition was the 2014 New Taipei ASTC Triathlon Asian Cup which took place at the New Taipei Breeze Canal on June 14, 2014.
 She trained under Portuguese Sergio Santos for a month before the tournament.
 She finished third behind champion, Hoi Long from Macau and Choi Yan Yin from Hong Kong.

 At the ULAH Tri United 1 at Dungaree Beach in Subic Bay Freeport held on March 1, 2015, Adorna finished second behind Australian Mitch Robins.

 Adorna won the gold at the triathlon event at the 2015 Southeast Asian Games behind fellow Filipina Kim Mangrobang on June 6, winning the first gold medal for her country of that year's Games.

-Adorna, part of the Philippine triathlon team has decided to skip the 2016 Hatsukaichi ASTC Triathlon Asian Championships due to ongoing recovery process from her left knee injury.
+Adorna, part of the Philippine triathlon team has decided to skip the 2016 Hatsukaichi ASTC Triathlon Asian Championships due to the ongoing recovery process from her left knee injury.

 She was among the two athletes that represented the Philippines at the 2019 World Beach Games.
 Adorna competed in aquathlon where she finished 25th out of 28 competitors.